 Address: Chuo-ku Honmachi 3-2-10

-A young pup in the Osaka accommodations scene, HOTEL MYSTAYS Midosuji Honmachi parades its youth with a sparkly modern design that impresses from outside to in.
-Rooms here betray the usual tight Osakan standard, even throwing a rare soaker tub into all their rooms including their most budget-friendly offerings.
+A young pup in the Osaka accommodations scene, HOTEL MYSTAYS Midosuji Honmachi parades its youth with a sparkly modern design.
+It impresses from the outside to the inside.
+Rooms here betray the usual tight Osakan standard.
+They’ve even thrown a rare soaker tub into all the rooms, including the most budget-friendly ones.

-The superb location in the quieter neighbourhood of Honmachi though is what really gives HOTEL MYSTAYS Midosuji Honmachi its wings.
-Within a 30-minute walk you’ll be able reach everything from Dotonbori and Shinsaibashi to Namba and Umeda.
+HOTEL MYSTAYS Midosuji Honmachi really gets its wings, though, with its superb location in Honmachi.
+Within a 30-minute walk of this quiet neighbourhood you’ll be able to reach much of the city’s best.
+From Dotonbori & Shinsaibashi to Namba & Umeda, it’s all accessible.
 For destinations further afoot, two subway stations—Hommachi and Sakaisuji Hommachi—jump in for the win a short walk away.

 Hotel Vertex Osaka